West Arnhem

 West Arnhem faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges with university qualification rates at 7.0%, significantly below the Australian average of 30.4%.
+The region faces educational challenges, with university qualification rates at 7.0%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 4.5%, followed by postgraduate qualifications (1.5%) and graduate diplomas (1.0%).
 Vocational pathways account for 20.2% of qualifications among those aged 15+, including advanced diplomas (2.4%) and certificates (17.8%).

 Frequently Asked Questions - Education